stevencombs/ppp.github.io/_posts/2020/2020-02-16-0043-part2-iftt-google-assistant.md

 #### Trigger 2 - Say a phrase with a number

-This trigger fires when you say, “Ok Google” to the Google Assistant followed by a phrase like “Set Nest thermostat to 68.” **Use the # symbol to specify where you'll say the number ingredient
+This trigger fires when you say, “Ok Google” to the Google Assistant followed by a phrase like “Set Nest thermostat to 68.” **Use the # symbol to specify where you'll say the number ingredient.

 #### Trigger 3 - Say a phrase with a text ingredient

-This trigger fires when you say, “Ok Google” to the Google Assistant followed by a phrase like “Post a tweet saying ‘New high score.’” **Use the $ symbol to specify where you'll say the text ingredient
+This trigger fires when you say, “Ok Google” to the Google Assistant followed by a phrase like “Post a tweet saying ‘New high score.’” **Use the $ symbol to specify where you'll say the text ingredient.

 #### Trigger 4 - Say a phase with both a number and a text ingredient

-This trigger fires when you say, “Ok Google” to the Google Assistant followed by a phrase like “Block time for ‘exercise’ at 6 PM.” **Use the # symbol to specify where you'll say the number ingredient and $ where you'll say the text ingredient
+This trigger fires when you say, “Ok Google” to the Google Assistant followed by a phrase like “Block time for ‘exercise’ at 6 PM.” **Use the # symbol to specify where you'll say the number ingredient and $ where you'll say the text ingredient.

 ### Suggested Applets or Applications